 We can’t end the list without adding a gambling company.
 That’s because casinos and betting sites are banking a lot on the benefits of affiliate programs.

 Even people who don’t visit casino sites will have heard of Bet 365.
 That’s because they’re one of the largest online casinos globally and one of the most popular.
 Bet365’s reported figures to March 2018 show amounts wagered on sports at £52.56 billion, revenues of £2.86 billion, and an operating profit of £660.3 million.

 Bet365 Affiliate Program

 Affiliates get a flat 30% revenue share, unlike the sliding scale offered by other casinos.

 You’ll never achieve growth like these eleven companies unless you try.
 Learn from these examples, and don’t be afraid to start an affiliate program for your company.

 However, keep the lessons you’ve learned here in mind as well.
 There seem to be some common trends for each of these brands.

 You can start your affiliate program even before you launch your eCommerce store!
-That way, you can get people excited about your store and launch a massive list of potential customers.
+If you run a WordPress or WooCommerce shop, I recommend checking these top 10 affiliate marketing solutions for WordPress.
+That way, you can get people excited about your store and tackle a massive list of potential customers.
 Check out our guide on creating a pre-launch campaign to get started.